brain-bican/metadata-schemas/docs/schemas/Donor-to-Alignment-Metadata/Donor-to-Alignment-Metadata-README.md

 ## Library Pool

-The data in the Library Pool is the metadata that essential for library pool generation and identification.
+The data in the library pool is the metadata that essential for library pool generation and identification.

-The following table describes the Library Pool metadata.
+The following table describes the library pool metadata.
 If an entry in the table is empty, the schema does not have any other requirements on data in those layers beyond the ones listed above.

 Curators must annotate the following columns: